filljonas/Producing-accurate-hydrological-distributional-predictions-using-Bayesian-long-short-term-memory-net/README.md

-# Bayes by Backprop for Hydrologic Discharge Prediction
+# Producing accurate hydrological distributional predictions using Bayesian long-short term memory networks

 ## What is this?
-The repository contains the software and model code for *Bayes by Backprop for Hydrologic Discharge Prediction*.
+The repository contains the software and model code for *Producing accurate hydrological distributional predictions using Bayesian long-short term memory networks*.
 It features all relevant source code for running the *Bayes-by-Backprop*-algorithm with the CAMELS-US-dataset as an application.
 It is possible to train and evaluate models following all three architecture presented in the paper (many-to-one, many-to-one with discharge and many-to-many).
 Moreover, it is possible to tweak the proposed hyperparameters in order to experiment with different architectures.